Byron Bay Bluesfest: 2021

 Another event was arranged for October 2021, but on 17 August it was cancelled.

 2022

 The 2022 Bluesfest took place on 15–19 April.
+Around 100,000 people attended the festival.

 2023

 In November 2022 it was announced that, in addition to the 34th annual Byron Bay Festival being held on 6–10 April 2023, the inaugural Bluesfest Melbourne will take place on 8–9 April.
 Controversy about the line-up erupted after controversial band Sticky Fingers was included in the line-up.
 This resulted in Melbourne band King Gizzard & the Lizard Wizard and rapper Sampa the Great withdrawing from the festival in protest.
-Bluesfest director, Peter Noble, defended the decision to include the band stating that the lead singer of Sticky Fingers had apologized for his past actions and called for the artists to stop living in the past.
+Bluesfest director, Peter Noble, defended the decision to include the band stating that the lead singer of Sticky Fingers had apologised for his past actions and called for the artists to stop living in the past.
 After weeks of backlash, it was announced that Sticky Fingers would no longer be on the lineup.
+Around 70,000 people attended the Byron Bay festival.

+2025

+In August 2024, Noble announced that the 2025 event would be the final Bluesfest.
+Around 109,000 people attended the festival, the third largest attendance in its history.
+Following the 2025 festival, it was announced that another Bluesfest would be held in 2026.